-- Other problems that interfere with daily tasks
+- Other problems that interfere

 This ends the three part series on Ergonomics for Writers.
 Many thanks to Mary Plehal, professional ergonomist.
 I hope you’ve been able to use tips for adjusting your work area, reducing eye and wrist fatigue, and stretching to avoid injury.

 About the Author: Catherine Dilts is the author of the Rock Shop Mystery series, while her short stories appear regularly in Alfred Hitchcock Mystery Magazine.
 With a day job as an environmental regulatory technician, Catherine's stories often have environmental or factory-based themes.
 Others reflect her love of the Colorado mountains, fishing, and running.
 The third book in her Rock Shop Mystery series arrives October 10.
 You can learn more about Catherine and her writing at: http://www.catherinedilts.com/